3 results for tag: Ezra Taft Benson

 How Humility Will Make You the Greatest Person Ever

 I value few human characteristics more than humility in myself and others.
-Humility is possibly the foundation of all truly amazing human characteristics.
+Humility is the foundation of all genuinely remarkable human characteristics.
 If you cannot accept how great and awful you can be, how can you receive or offer help?

 Many years ago, I heard a friend discussing his Alcoholics Anonymous sponsor.
 He quoted his sponsor speaking on humility, "When I was new, I really needed humility.
-Today I actually want humility."
-I think this speaks to the core of the importance and value of humility in life.
-When we experience humility in our lives, we know how amazing and beautiful we can be.
+Today, I actually want humility."
+This speaks to the core importance and value of humility in life.
+When we experience humility, we know how amazing and beautiful we can be.
 We are also aware of how dark and self-centered we can be.
 We recognize that they are all part of being human. ...

 Why You Don’t Need To Be Right All The Time